simon-jaeger/sae-php-frameworks/final/_docs/framework.md

 a blueprint for a software architecture (like mvc).

-- file and folder structure
+- predefined file and folder structure
 - predefined classes that solve common problems
     - Router (direct http requests)
     - Utils (Str::rev() etc.)